scooperstein/PrincetonAnalysisTools/README.md

 PrincetonAnalysisTools
 ======================

-For now, make .so libraries by hand:
+For now, make .so libraries by hand
-In ROOT:
+In ROOT
 .L HelperClasses/SampleContainers.cc++
 .L AnalysisManager.cc++